jullevistrunz/ExternalPoliceComputer/README.md

 ## Discord Server

-If you need support, have a suggestion or bug report, want to see what's coming in new versions, or want to download custom files made by me (or others), you can join https://discord.gg/RW9uy3spVb
+If you need support, have a suggestion or bug report, want to see what's coming in new versions, or want to download plugins made by me (or others), you can join https://discord.gg/RW9uy3spVb

 ## License